Acupressure Points for Back Pain – Important Tips

 Location of SI 15

-SI 15, you find two-finger widths away from your spine in the middle shoulder area.
+SI 15 is located two finger widths away from your spine in the middle of the shoulder area.

 How to Apply Pressure:

-• While sitting, the person needs to apply pressure with his or her thumb or use the knuckles on the spot
+- While sitting, the person needs to apply pressure with their thumb or use the knuckles on the spot

 Here are the acupoints for treating hip and lower back pain.

-You find the Sea of Energy point in the stomach you use to treat lower back pains.
-Furthermore, it helps to strengthen the muscles in your lower body between the hip and waist.
+You find the Sea of Energy point in the stomach, which you use to treat lower back pain.
+Furthermore, it helps to strengthen the muscles in your lower body between the hip and the waist.

 Location of CV 6

-Hold three fingers using the index, middle, and ring finger together and place it under the belly button.
+Hold three fingers, using the index, middle, and ring fingers together, and place them under the belly button.
 There is a firm region you can feel using your ring finger.

 How to Apply Pressure:

-• Repeat the method for up to three times within a ten-minute interval
+- Repeat the method up to three times within a ten-minute interval

-The Kidney Shu is an acupressure point for treating lower back pain and stimulates muscle tension, and it is best to ask someone to help apply pressure to the spot.
+The Kidney Shu is an acupressure point that treats lower back pain and stimulates muscle tension.
+It is best to ask someone to help apply pressure to the spot.

 Location of B23

-You find the acupoint between your hipbone and rib cage in the middle region.
-To locate it, you find it where the inner bladder line meets the middle of your waist.
+You find the Acupoint between the Acupoint and the rib cage in the middle region.
+To locate it, you see it where the inner bladder line meets the middle of your waist.

 How to Apply Pressure:

-• It helps if you lay face down for the person to find the spot and apply pressure for a minute
+- It helps if you lie face down for the person to find the spot and apply pressure for a minute

-• While applying pressure, you need to take deep breaths and exhale for the person to increase the force to the place
+- While applying pressure, you need to take deep breaths and exhale to increase the force on the place

-Adjacent to B23, you find the B47 acupressure point for pain relief in the lower back.
-Here, you will also need the help of another person to apply pressure to the spot.
+Adjacent to B23 is the B47 acupressure point, which is used for pain relief in the lower back.
+You will also need the help of another person to apply pressure to the spot.

 Location of B47 (B52)